KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `MMM-HTTPRequestDisplay.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `XMLHttpRequest` in file `MMM-HTTPRequestDisplay.js`: Replace it with built-in fetch.
 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Deprecated: Found `api.openweathermap.org/data/2.5` in file `README.md`: OpenWeather API 2.5 will be deprecated in June 2024.
+Please update to 3.0.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Hue by MitchSS](https://github.com/MitchSS/MMM-Hue)